Olympia London, Kensington, London W14 8UX

 Explore the area

-The Toy Fair takes place at Kensington Olympia, West London, providing a great opportunity for visitors to see London after hours.
+The Toy Fair takes place at Olympia London, Kensington, providing a great opportunity for visitors to see London after hours.

 Please visit the Olympia website for useful information about the surrounding area.